qteatime/kate/docs/user-manual.md

 This page also contains the "Third Party licences", which tells you what software and assets are included in Kate, and how they're licensed to you; as well as the "Release Notes" for the version you're running, which tells you what features were added, changed, or removed, and what bugs were addressed in it.

+## Storage and privacy

+In Kate, data is only ever stored locally, on your device.
+The Kate emulator itself never sends any of your data over the internet, although cartridges might **if** you give them network access, which is disabled by default.

+There's four kinds of data about the cartridges you run that are stored:

+- **The cartridges' data**: this is the data from the cartridges themselves.
+Kate copies the data from the cartridge into your local storage in a format that's more efficient and memory conscious for running games.

+  The Kate emulator can read any cartridge's data, but each cartridge can only read its own files; for cartridges, it's as if no other cartridge existed in the console.

+  Cartridge data is never modified; it is a read-only format.
+It might, however, be deleted if you choose to uninstall a cartridge.

+- **The additional cartridge data**: these are things like save files and other pieces of data associated with a particular cartridge.
+Games can store any piece of data up to their storage quota (by default, 32 MB), and they may ask you to increase their quota as well.

+  Each cartridge can read, modify, and delete its own additional data, but never other cartridge's data.

+  The Kate emulator can delete this additional data on your request, but it will delete _all_ of it or none of it, to ensure that cartridges never see inconsistent data they stored.

+- **The cartridge captures**: these are screenshots and gameplay recordings of cartridges in Kate.
+Screenshots and captures are only created from your own action: if you don't press the capture button, there will be no captures created.
+Kate does not impose a limit on how many captures you can store, it's only limited by your own device's own storage.

+  The Kate emulator can read and modify capture data (e.g.: for re-encoding videos), however it never **changes** or deletes the data without your explicit action.

+  Cartridges cannot read, modify, or delete this data.
+Even if they were captured from the cartridge itself.
+However, in the future, you'll be able to selective share your captures with the cartridge.

+- **The gameplay habits**: these are things like when a cartridge was last executed on the emulator, or how many hours you've spent running a cartridge.
+Kate collects this data by default and stores locally.
+It's used by Kate only for sorting and filtering cartridges in your library.

+  The Kate emulator will read this data when displaying cartridges, and will modify it both when you run a cartridge and when you close it.
+It also updates play time every 10 minutes of game play.

+  Cartridges cannot read, modify, or delete this data.
+Even data about its own play habits.

 ---

 [std-gamepad]: https://www.w3.org/TR/gamepad/#remapping